saskiapmn/techbasics2/README.md

 You will be able to find in this repository:

-my python code, which you will for running the application, my pictures, necessary for making the GUI look like JobWave my report, containing all the necessary information on how this application came to be and a README.file.
+my python code, which you will for running the application, my pictures, necessary for making the GUI look like JobWave, my report, containing all the necessary information on how this application came to be and a README.file.